 - Never look directly into optical output connectors (see Figure 2).
-Some sources produce invisible radiation that can permanently damage your eyes. - Do not open the case; no user-serviceable parts are inside. - Do not use magnification to view the optical outputs without proper filtering. - Use of controls, adjustments, or procedures not stated herein might result in hazardous radiation exposure. - Read the safety information given in Chapter 2 of the DSP-4000 Users Manual.
+Some sources produce invisible radiation that can permanently damage your eyes. - Do not open the case; no user-serviceable parts are inside. - Do not modify the source. - Do not use magnification to view the optical outputs without proper filtering. - Use of controls, adjustments, or procedures not stated herein might result in hazardous radiation exposure. - Read the safety information given in Chapter 2 of the DSP-4000 Users Manual.